samerfarida/mcp-ssh-orchestrator/README.md

 Cursor/Claude should now show the orchestrator as connected.
 Jump to the [Usage Cookbook](https://github.com/samerfarida/mcp-ssh-orchestrator/wiki/08-Usage-Cookbook) for guided scenarios.

 ## How Security Works (The Technical Details)

+> **Policy-as-code workflow:** `config/servers.yml`, `config/credentials.yml`, and `config/policy.yml` are parsed on startup, enforced during every `ssh_*` tool invocation, and mirrored in the structured audit logs—so the same declarative files you review in Git gate what your AI can execute.

 ### Defense-in-Depth Architecture